-These short essay requirements are not only an opportunity for the WGYP admissions committee to learn more about you ─ it’s also a way to evaluate your writing skills and your ability to directly respond to a given prompt.
-Always be aware of grammar and spelling conventions, vary your sentence structure, avoid the passive voice, and be creative with your word choice.
+Short essay requirements provide an opportunity for the Wharton Global Youth admissions committee to learn more about you.
+They are also a way to evaluate your writing skills and your ability to directly respond to a given prompt.
+We value quality and thoughtfulness over quantity.

 - Tweet-style bio: In 140 characters or less, give us your biography as if it were a tweet.

 - How will studying at Wharton advance your academic goals and/or personal growth?
 200-300 words

 - Share a meaningful anecdote or personal story that captures a defining moment in your life or a situation that significantly influenced your perspective and who you have become.
 Through your essay, help us understand the unique tapestry of your experiences, values, and aspirations that make you the individual you are.
 300-500 words

 Optional item (not required): Applicants may attach an additional letter of recommendation, certificate, resume, CV, article, etc. Materials may also be emailed to email@example.com.

 Non-native English speakers should submit test scores to verify English language proficiency.
 If the student attends a high school where the primary language of instruction is English, this requirement is automatically waived.
 If submitting test scores, please note the admissions committee prefers TOEFL or IELTS scores, when available.
 The minimum TOEFL score required for admission is 100 (iBT.)
 The minimum IELTS score required is a 7.
 If TOEFL or IELTS scores are not available, applicants may submit Duolingo, PSAT, SAT, or ACT scores as an alternate.
 The minimum Duolingo score required is 130.
 To submit, please upload an unofficial copy of your score report to the online application.